Register for a Conway Public Library Card

 The minimum age to receive a library card is 5 years old.
 A parent or legal guardian may apply for a card for her or his child.
 The parent or legal guardian of the child is financially responsible for materials borrowed on the child’s card.
-Also, the parent or guardian will decide at the time of issue whether or not to allow her or his child to access the Internet in the library.

 Students at Kennett Middle & High Schools, who present a student-issued ID, may sign up for a card.

 Using Your Library Card

 When borrowing materials, you must present your library card at the Check Out Desk.